Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Results

 \subsection{Significance Test}

 This section presents the performance evaluation results of various port optimization strategies in a stacking environment.
-The experiments were carried out in different scenarios to cover the various vessel sizes.
+The experiments were carried out in different scenarios to cover the various ship sizes.
 The operation time (in minutes) was measured for each strategy in each scenario.
 The statistical analysis was performed using the two-tailed paired t-test method to assess the significance of differences in operation time between the proposed QCDC-DR-GA strategy and other strategies.
 The experiments were conducted across six scenarios, each representing a specific configuration of the stacking environment.
 The stacks ranged from 5 to 30, with varying maximum stack heights.
 For each scenario, operation time measurements were recorded 20 times for the proposed QCDC-DR-GA strategy and four other strategies, namely Greedy Upper Bound, QCDC-bi-level-GA, GA-ILSRS-Scenario-1, and GA-ILSRS-Scenario-2.

 The paired t-test was used to analyze the differences in operation time between the proposed QCDC-DR-GA strategy and the other strategies under investigation.
 The paired t-test compares the means of two related groups to determine whether there is a statistically significant difference between them.
 The formulation of hypotheses for this test is as follows: